 Live Table Games

 More and more online casinos have taken game play to the next level by creating live casino experiences in which real people sit around a virtual table via streaming video conference, with actual human, live dealers – often remarkably attractive and engaging – representing the house.
 The immediacy of it all can give you a real adrenaline rush because you feel the action, win or lose.
 Blackjack, poker, and roulette are often featured live, including the option of private and VIP tables.
 The more exotic games of baccarat and craps are also sometimes available as live games.
 It’s a social experience not to be missed, and high-rollers thrive on their ability to factor in the human element and exploit it to the extent possible in online live casino table games.

+Table games often involve more than just a good relationship with Lady Luck.
+You need to use strategy and therefore good players have a better chance at winning than with more random online casino games like pokies or scratch cards.
+That’s why casinos often steer players to more lucrative pure-chance games by making the latter contribute 100% to wagering requirements while table games have a lower rate or none at all.
+New players should both learn the rules for the game variation of their choice, then practice on free demos, and then low-limit games.
+Then they will be ready to try their hand at the high-limit real-money tables, either in solo battles with the house computer or in live social games seeking to outwit other players.
 However, even the more seasoned professionals can benefit from practice to improve their play.
 One of the most well-kept secrets is to pick up bonuses.
 Because even though most bonuses have rather bad gaming contributions for table games, pros will often still take the bonus and use the free casino credit to play for real at high-roller tables and with live dealers, both of which demand sharper skillsets, and with the real adrenaline rush.